 The Brocéliande Forest in Brittany

-Also known as the Paimpont Forest, this beautiful area of 7000 hectares is a protected natural site perfect for hiking enthusiasts.
-But more than that, it's a forest tied to the legend of King Arthur.
+Also known as the Paimpont Forest, this beautiful area spans 7000 hectares and is a protected natural site perfect for hiking enthusiasts.
+It's also a magical forest deeply linked to the legend of King Arthur.
 Merlin the Enchanter, the king's advisor, is said to have been buried alive under two stones here.
-The Barenton fountain also has a mysterious charm: pouring water on a slab supposedly makes the rain start to fall!
-So this is THE pilgrimage site for curious souls and magic lovers.
+The Barenton fountain has its own mystical charm: pouring water on a slab supposedly makes it rain!
+So, it's definitely THE place for curious souls and magic lovers.

 Voir cette publication sur Instagram